alephium/docs/docs/dapps/build-dapp-from-scratch.md

     decimals: U256,
     supply: U256,
     mut balance: U256
-) implements IToken {
+) implements IFungibleToken {
 ```

-The first four fields will be immutable values that store the data required to serve our [IToken interface](https://github.com/alephium/alephium-web3/blob/master/packages/web3/std/token_interface.ral).
+The first four fields will be immutable values that store the data required to serve our [IFungibleToken interface](https://github.com/alephium/alephium-web3/blob/master/packages/web3/std/fungible_token_interface.ral).
 `mut balance` is a mutable value that keeps track of how many tokens are left in this faucet.

 You can see that our contract emits an `event` and defines an `error` code.
 Read the following for more info on [events](https://wiki.alephium.org/ralph/getting-started#events) and [error handling](https://wiki.alephium.org/ralph/getting-started#error-handling).